joohyeson/C-Project/CoreTopics.md

 ```

 3. Operator Overloading
-- Operator overloading is to redefine existing =,-,*, etc. operators.
-In this way, you can use operators like class+class and class*class.
+- Operator overloading is to redefine existing '=', '-', '/', etc. operators.
+In this way, you can use operators like 'class + class' and 'class - class'.
 - It can be used by redefining the operator within the function.
 The code below is how I used 'Operator Overloading' for this project.
 ```c++
 template <typename T>